SzymonBortlik/Encrypt-PDF/README.md

 **Changes:**
-- version 1.0 - software release
+- version 1.0 - Software release
-- version 1.1 - cosmetic changes
+- version 1.1 - A few cosmetic changes and an optimized algorithm